yetanalytics/datasim/README.md

     -p, --profile URI              The location of an xAPI profile, can be used multiple times.
     -a, --actor-personae URI       The location of an Actor Personae document indicating the actors in the sim, can be used multiple times.
-    -l, --alignments URI           The location of an Actor Alignments Document.
+    -m, --models URI               The location of an Personae Model Document.
     -o, --parameters URI     {...} The location of a Sim Parameters Document.
     -i, --input URI                The location of a JSON file containing a combined simulation input spec.
         --seed SEED                An integer seed to override the one in the input spec.
 Use -1 for random.